ntnlabs/Sense_stripes/README.md

 # Sense_stripes
-Show temp, humidity and pressure with three stripes on sense hat LED matrix.
+Show temp, humidity and pressure with three stripes on sense hat LED matrix and send values to a syslog server for better post-measurement evalueation.

 Red color is for temp, green for atmosferic pressure and blue is for humidity.